vueuse/vueuse/packages/core/useDark/index.md

 `useDark` combines with `usePreferredDark` and `useStorage`.
 On start up, it reads the value from localStorage/sessionStorage(the key is configurable) to see if there is user configured color scheme, if not, it will use users' system preferences.
 When you change the `isDark` ref, it will update the corresponding element's attribute and then store the preference to storage for persistence.

 > Please note `useDark` only handles the DOM attribute changes for you to apply proper selector in your CSS.
-It does NOT handles the actually style, theme or CSS for you.
+It does NOT handle the actual style, theme or CSS for you.

 ## Configuration